dinhhuy258/sfm.nvim/README.md

 - `api.entry.root()`: Returns the root entry of the explorer tree.
 - `api.entry.current()`: Returns the current entry in the explorer tree.
+- `api.entry.all()`: Returns a table containing all the entries in the explorer tree.

 ### Navigation